 8: Engage with the vegan community!

 Don’t underestimate how important this tip can be.
-Being involved and connecting with other positive, like-minded vegans in the community has always been a key motivator for me in my endeavors as a vegan, and is ultimately what inspired me to work as a vegan coach.
+Being involved and connecting with other positive, like-minded vegans in the community has always been a key motivator for me in my endeavors as a vegan, and is ultimately what inspired me to start this blog!

 For some, it can be a lonely journey if you’re the only vegan person in the family, or the only vegan in your friendship group.
 One unfortunate consequence of this is that you can be surrounded by people who are negative towards veganism and can be an extremely demotivating echo-chamber.
 In these times, it can be quite uplifting and motivating to speak to like-minded individuals who know what you’re dealing with and can help you navigate through these problems.